TaDish-App/TaDish-App.github.io/index.md

 ### Try for Later Page
 <img src="../images/savedPage.png" alt="surprise" width="200" height="400">
+Ready to try a new dish?
+This dish saves all dishes you swiped right on the recommendation page and also includes dishes we think you'll adore.
+Get details on how others rated this dish and easily filter between various dish types to get the dish that suits your need!

 ### Profile Page
 <img src="../images/profilePage.png" alt="surprise" width="200" height="400">
 <img src="../images/profileHistoryPage.png" alt="surprise" width="200" height="400">
+Here you'll find information about yourself including your username, number of dishes you've rated, and number of friends!
+The first view on the bottom provides a showing of dishes you've rated most highly!
+Hit the history button to see all the dishes you've eaten in reverse chronological order!

 # Installation
 _This section should provide a link to the repo containing your code, and instructions on how to install and run it.
 (At this point, it’s basically just download and invoke flutter run.
 Later, when there is a backend database, these instructions will become more complicated.
 Some projects may also need people to obtain API keys if you are using third party services such as Google Maps or weather services.)
 Note that your repo, at this point, should be public._